 These tests replicate the type of tasks you would be expected to undertake on the training school and within the role of a firefighter.
 They are designed to test practical ability and the ability to follow instructions.
 Some of the tests are conducted to set time constraints.
 All tests must be passed to move forward to the next stage of the process.
-You will also have a short (10 minutes) informal discussion with one of our staff.
-This is designed to find out more about you and why you are interested in the role.
-If you pass both of these stages you will be invited to attend a formal interview.
+You will not be advised of the results on the day.
+The HR Team will e-mail you to advise if you have passed or failed these tests.

 All job offers are made on a conditional basis, subject to receipt of satisfactory references and other pre-employment checks.

 Further details will be provided at the job offer stage.
 Please be aware that you will not be able to take any annual leave during this period for any reason.